eyildirir/x-56-ghost-buster/README.md

 This can also be used to set the debounce time to 0ms, if you don't like the VERY slight delay the debounce filter creates.
 Note that setting the custom time to 0 will DISABLE DEBOUNCING.

 ## Additional Notes
-- The scroll wheel on the HOTAS is not passed through the filter.
+- The scroll wheel on the HOTAS is not passed through the debouncing filter.
 They will print with `(UNFILTERED)` warning next to them, but you can still assign them through the virtual joystick.
 - If the physical device is ever disconnected while this program is running, this program will stop and will need to be rerun.
 - This script only passes BUTTONS through...
 You will still need to use the original axes from the X-56 Throttle ingame.
 I may whip up an axis passthrough in the future, but for now, this is it.